Pomona roundleaf bat: Description

 Its forearm length is approximately 39-43 mm.

 Range and status

 Some authors recognize H. gentilis as a species rather than as a subspecies of H. pomona.
 If H. gentilis is not included, H. pomona has a greatly restricted range, occurring in only 8–10 roosts in a 32-40 km2 area.
-As of 2020, it is evaluated as a endangered species by the IUCN.
+As of 2020, it is evaluated as an endangered species by the IUCN.